Home » WordPress at Vanderbilt

 WordPress at Vanderbilt

 WordPress is an open source blog tool and publishing platform powered by PHP and MySQL.
 In the summer of 2010, Web Communications developed a Vanderbilt theme that could be used by departments and individuals to build out a professional, Vanderbilt-branded website.
-The latest version of the theme (v4.0) was released in February 2012.
+The theme has been updated several times since then.We are only version 4.0 currently.

-We use WordPress extensively at Vanderbilt, it powers the main news presences (Vanderbilt News, myVU, Research News at Vanderbilt, Vanderbilt View) as well as this site - Web Communications :) You can see other sites using the WordPress theme in our project archive.
+We use WordPress extensively at Vanderbilt, it powers the main news presences (Vanderbilt News, myVU, Research News at Vanderbilt) as well as this site - Web Communications :) You can see other sites using the WordPress theme in our project archive.
 You can get an idea of how customizable the theme is when you see all the different implementations.

 Downloads and Demos